Mana Island (New Zealand): Conservation

 In 1987 the first takahē were introduced to the island.
 Following a proposal by the Wellington branch of the Forest & Bird Society a seven month long eradication program (which began in July 1989) removed all mice from the island.
 Following its completion the first tree planting began, with over 500,000 trees being planted so far by volunteers, with the peak year being 1996 when approximately 30,000 were planted.
 Subsequently, a wetland on the island was restored and several threatened bird, lizard and plant species translocated to Mana.

+Five-minute bird counts made before and after mouse eradication showed an increase in 13 of the island's 22 bird species, particularly amongst insect-eating passerine birds, with whom the mice were presumably competing for food.

 A ranger from DOC lives on the island, which has its own native plant nursery, electric generator and boat shed.
 The DOC staff haul their boat out of the water up a ramp with a winch.
 Some structures on the island provide habitat for native animals; for example, little penguins roost under the old woolshed.

 Habitat restoration

 The restoration program has been characterised by a high level of community involvement, led by groups such as the Royal Forest and Bird Protection Society of New Zealand, the Friends of Mana Island, tramping clubs and school children.
 This effort has resulted in it being selected as one of the top ecological restoration projects in Australasia by the Global Ecological Restoration Network.

 Seedlings from a 5 km radius of the island are brought to the plant nursery where they are raised until ready for planting out.
 Although over half a million native plants have been established under a planting programme, two-thirds of island will remain in grass and coastal shrublands.
 Planting has been mostly in gullies and sheltered parts of the island, which experiences strong winds.
 The strategy has been to plant native shrubs in connecting corridors.
 This suits most bird life and allows for natural regeneration.
 The plantings have been mainly of hardy pioneer species best able to withstand the rigorous conditions.
 When there has been enough shelter established, the forest area will be inter-planted with a variety of less robust species to establish a typical Wellington coastal forest.